When I’m there with You in heaven

 And he who was seated on the throne said, “Behold, I am making all things new.”
 Also he said, “Write this down, for these words are trustworthy and true.”
 Revelation 21:1-5

 What if heaven, isn’t going to be a place far away?
-What if, instead of the earth being destroyed by fire, that it is refined by fire?
-Making into what it used to be, making it like the Garden of Eden?
+What if (as alluded to in I Peter), instead of the earth being destroyed by fire, that it is refined by it?
+Making it into what it used to be, making it like the Garden of Eden?
 What if this world, as C. S. Lewis puts it in his book, The Chronicles of Narnia: The Last Battle, is only a “shadow or a copy?” “‘But that was not the real Narnia.
 That had a beginning and an end.
 It was only a shadow or a copy of the real Narnia which has always been here and always will be here: just as our world, England and all, is only a shadow or copy of something in Aslan’s real world.
 You need not mourn over Narnia, Lucy.
 All of the old Narnia that mattered, all the dear creatures, have been drawn into the real Narnia through the Door.
 And of course it is different; as different as a real thing is from a shadow or as waking life is from a dream.'”
 What if, the universe is so big, not because there is extraterrestrial life or to prove how special our little blue planet is, but because we’ll have all of eternity to explore it?

 I’m gonna trade my earthly home